bottkars/pks-jump-azure/README.md

 # pks-jump-azure

-pks-jump-azure creates an ubuntu based jumpbox to deploy Pivotal PKS (1.3 and above) on azure
+pks-jump-azure creates an ubuntu based jumpbox to deploy Pivotal PKS (1.3 and above) on azure.
+it is based ojn a deployment azure deployment template.

+Cloning or downloading the repo is not required, as the arm automation takes care for all scripts.

 It will pave the infrastructure using Pivotal [terraforming-azure](https://github.com/pivotal-cf/terraforming-azure).

-PKS Operations Manager will be installed and configured using Pivotal [om cli](https://github.com/pivotal-cf/om).
+Pivotal Operations Manager will be installed and configured using Pivotal [om cli](https://github.com/pivotal-cf/om).
 Optionally, PKS will be deployed using [om cli](https://github.com/pivotal-cf/om).
+For that, the Tile and required Stemcell is downloaded automatically.

 ## usage